Business Continuity — Training and Certification

 ISO 22301 Lead Auditor

-Methodology and practice for auditing continuity management systems.
+Audit methodology and practice for business continuity management systems.

 View course